ypid/debops.github.io/_includes/index.md

-DebOps is a collection of [Ansible](http://ansible.com/) playbooks, roles and custom scripts which can create and maintain [Debian](http://debian.org/)-based Linux infrastructure, scalable from one host in a cloud to an entire datacenter.
+DebOps is a collection of [Ansible](http://ansible.com/) playbooks, roles and custom scripts which can create and maintain [Debian](http://debian.org/)-based Linux infrastructure, scalable from one virtual machine to an entire datacenter.

 You can get the [source code](https://github.com/ginas/ginas/) from GitHub or hang out with the authors on